 This will solve the noise levels coming through the roof.
 However, there are other factors to take into account.
 Such as windows doors etc. What we recommend for home owners who have serious noise pollution problems is as follows.

 - Insulate the roof space with two or three layers of 145mm Isotherm insulation.

 - Install heavy grade curtaining.
 In fact, this will not be commercially bought.
 They will have to be made up for your requirements.
 A high-density curtain fabric with maybe two layers of curtain lining at the back.

 - Be sure to seal all windows and doors.
 If your windows and doors leak air you need to seal them.

-- Finally and this is the more expensive option if your windows and doors are old and cant be sealed consider fitting double glazed windows.
-However the best for sound are the PVC window frames.
+- Finally and this is the more expensive option if your windows and doors are old and can’t be sealed consider fitting double glazed windows.
+However, the best for sound is the PVC window frames.

 Down Light Hazards With Roof Insulation

 This is simple, never cover a down light with insulation.
-Alway cut a breathing hole around the down light.
+Always cut a breathing hole around the down light.
 Please note this is not because the insulation might burn.
-Isotherm will not burn as it cant sustain a flame.
+Isotherm will not burn as it will not sustain a flame.
 The problem is not insulation rather the down lights and how they are fitted.

-Remember the older 40 and 50 watt down light will reach temperatures of 270 to 350 degrees.
+Remember the older 40 and watts down light will reach temperatures of 270 to 350 degrees.
 This is hot enough to cook a meal on.
 When down lights are installed the electrician would mark them out and drill the holes into the ceiling.
-At completion a few of these down light holes are either through a baton or under a main beam.
-Unfortunately these cant be move as any visitor in the home would notice the spacing immediately.
+At completion, a few of these down light holes are either through a baton or under a main beam.
+Unfortunately these cant be moved as any visitor in the home would notice the spacing immediately.

 Also be aware of old boxes leaves falling of the trees around the home very often end up in the roof space.
 If these leaves are over the down lights this could be a disaster.
 At least insulation will reduce the potential for the spread of flames in the roof.